-This details the key challenges to achievement that we have identified among our disadvantaged pupils.
+This details the key challenges to achievement that we have identified among our pupils identified as disadvantaged.

 Challenge number Detail of challenge 1.
-Attendance for disadvantaged children is lower than for their peers.
-This lower attendance impacts negatively on academic outcomes for these disadvantaged children.
+Attendance for children identified as disadvantaged is lower than for their peers.
+This lower attendance impacts negatively on academic outcomes for these children.